harishkumarforeverr/Quick-Tricks-and-logics/interviews trickss/recuitercall.md

 3. **What is your current company name?**

    - Answer: "I am currently employed at Techies Infotech Pvt Ltd. and Working as Software Developer in Tech Mahindra in Bangalore from
-January 2019 to August 2023.
+Sep 2019 to Sep 2023.
 "

-Address  Tech Mahindra in Bangalore: 4a, 4b, RMZ Ecoworld Rd, Adarsh Palm Retreat, Bellandur, Bengaluru, Karnataka 560103
+   - Address:  "  Tech Mahindra in Bangalore: 4a, 4b, RMZ Ecoworld Rd, Adarsh Palm Retreat, Bellandur, Bengaluru, Karnataka 560103"

 4. **When was your last working day at your current company?**